18 christmas destinations in Europe

 Ready to discover the best destinations to go for Christmas?
 Let’s start!

-1. Alsace (Francia), a classic place to visit during Christmas
+1. Alsace (France), a classic place to visit during Christmas

 Alsace had to be at the top of this list.
 This region of northeastern France is a true Christmas classic.
 The area’s main city, Strasbourg, has been named the capital of Christmas.
 The oldest and largest Christmas market in France is located in Alsace.
 It opened in 1570 and has more than 300 stalls.